giordano-lucas/dex-cyclic-arbitrage/index.md

 ## Performance Analysis
 The following figure illustrates the losses obtained by each described model :

+{% include_relative figures/embedding/fully_connected_3L_losses.html %}

 Unfortunately, the obtained results do not correspond to expectations.
 The fully connected network performs poorly compare to PCA.
 It should not be the case (at least for the training loss) since it is a more complex model.
 PCA is restrained to linear transformations and `fully_connected_3L` is not.
+This poor performance might come from the choice of the network architecture: number of layers/neurons, activation functions...
+To find the optimal architecture we tune these parameters in the following section.

 ## hyper-parameter optimisation using Talos